ISC-HEI/isc-hei-student-templates/src/bachelor_thesis.typ

-#import "@preview/isc-hei-bthesis:0.5.3" : *
+#import "@preview/isc-hei-bthesis:0.6.0" : *

 #let doc_language = "en" // Valid values are en, fr

 #show: project.with(
   title: "Life, the Universe, and Everything", // Your thesis title
+  subtitle: "An exploration of the intersection between computer science and engineering, focusing on their impact on modern technological advancements.", // Optional, use none if not needed
   authors: "James Gosling",
   language: doc_language, // must be defined globally, see above

   thesis-supervisor: "Prof. Dr John von Neumann",
   thesis-co-supervisor: "Lady Ada Lovelace", // Optional, use none if not needed
   thesis-expert: "Dr Grace Hopper", // Optional, use none if not needed
-  thesis-id: "ISC-ID-2501", // Your thesis ID (from the official project description) or none if not used
+  thesis-id: "ISC-ID-25-1", // Your thesis ID (from the official project description)
   project-repos: "https://isc.hevs.ch", // Your project repository

   school: "Haute École d'Ingénierie de Sion",